-2. HARMONIZATION
+1. HARMONIZATION

 Samsung has been supporting businesses to secure and manage millions of Android devices around the world by pioneering advanced security with its Knox enterprise platform, building a deep set of features on the Android framework.
-Over the past few years, Samsung has worked with Google to simplify mobility for customers and reduce duplication.
-With the introduction of Knox Platform for Enterprise (KPE) in Android 8.0 Oreo, Knox features are now built on top of the core Android Enterprise (AE) framework to meet mandatory security requirements for Government and regulated deployments.
+Samsung continues to work with Google to simplify mobility for customers and reduce duplication.
+Knox features are built on top of the core Android Enterprise (AE) framework to meet mandatory security requirements for Government and regulated deployments.
 This enables mobile device management (MDM) vendors to offer a single foundation for customers to deploy AE while adding necessary Samsung Knox features on top to comply with their security requirements.